clement-ip/scout-group-site/README.md

 # 69th Knights of Kensington Scout Group Website

-Custom landing page for our Scout Group, built in React.
+Custom landing page for our Scout Group, built with React.